 All members in good standing will have received a link directly to the email on their membership account for the electronic vote.
 Only members who are fully paid for the current year (2020 or 2021 membership expiry) are eligible to vote in the election.
 Please review the information below and vote before the election closing date of May 18, 2020.

-If you have not received the voting link, please to confirm your membership.
+If you have not received the voting link, please contact the Secretariat to confirm your membership.

 ICIS President-Elect Nominees

 The President-Elect position is a six-year term.
 The incumbent will serve two years (2020 – 2022) as President-Elect, two years as President (2022 – 2024) and two years as Past-President (2024 – 2026).